-For Fall 2021, it was reported that one drug and alcohol-related violation, and no fatalities, have occurred over the last three years at the college's meeting sites: Aspen Grove Christian Church, 274 Mallory Station Road, Franklin, TN/The People's Church (Church of the City), 828 Murfreesboro Road, Franklin, TN/and LifePoint Church, 506 Legacy Drive, Smyrna, TN.
+For Fall 2022, it was reported that no drug and alcohol-related violation, and no fatalities, have occurred over the last three years at the college's meeting sites: Aspen Grove Christian Church, 274 Mallory Station Road, Franklin, TN/The People's Church (Church of the City), 828 Murfreesboro Road, Franklin, TN/and LifePoint Church, 506 Legacy Drive, Smyrna, TN.
 No sanctions were imposed over this same time period for students or employees.
 If an incident is reported, sanctions will be followed as stated above.
-A traffic stop initiated on a roadway adjacent to a non-campus property resulted in a drug related arrest in the parking lot.
-It was not a class night at the site and violator is not a member of the college community.